GSA/digitalgov.gov/content/communities/government-contact-center-council.md

 The G3C leadership is a volunteer board of the following individuals:

 - Tim Cossairt (Transportation Security Administration) - Co-Chair
-- Rosetta Lue (Veterans Administration) – Co-Chair
-- Dora G. Best (U.S. Patent and Trade Office) - Secretary
-- Wanda Whitney (National Institutes of Health) – Programs and Education

 ## Overview

 The G3C is an interagency group of contact center directors, managers and professionals from across federal, state, and local government.
-Co-Chairs Tim Cossairt (TSA) and Rosetta Lue (Veterans Administration) lead the executive board creating monthly webinars, conference calls, and networking events.
+Chairperson Tim Cossairt (TSA) leads the executive board creating monthly webinars, conference calls, and networking events.
 We identify best practices, research, and trend analysis that improve government contact centers.

 ## Who We Are